NLnetLabs/routinator/source/output-formats.rst

          rsync://rpki.ripe.net/repository/DEFAULT/73/fe2d72-c2dd-46c1-9429-e66369649411/1/49sMtcwyAuAW2lVDSQBGhOHd9og.roa,AS196615,93.175.147.0/24,24,2021-05-03 14:51:30,2022-07-01 00:00:00

 json
-      The list is placed into a JSON object with a single element *roas* which contains an array of objects with four elements each: The autonomous system number of the network authorised to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and the trust anchor from which the
+      The VRP list is placed into a JSON object with a single element *roas* which contains an array of objects with four elements each: The autonomous system number of the network authorised to originate a prefix in *asn*, the prefix in slash notation in *prefix*, the maximum prefix length of the announced route in *maxLength*, and the trust anchor from which the